 Miltos Kambourides is the Founder and Managing Partner of Dolphin Capital.
-Founded in 2014, Dolphin Capital specialises in high-end real estate investments and developments.
+Founded in 2014, Dolphin Capital specializes in high-end real estate investments and developments.
 The company has grown to become a leading owner and developer of world-class integrated resorts, such as Amanzoe in Greece and Amanera in the Dominican Republic.
 Dolphin Capital has raised over €1 billion of equity funds and made investments in six different countries.

 Prior to founding Dolphin Capital, Miltos Kambourides was a founding partner of Soros Real Estate Partners, a global real estate private equity business, formed in 1999 by George Soros.
-Prior to joining Soros, Miltos spent two years at Goldman Sachs working on real estate private equity transactions in the United Kingdom, France and Spain.
+Prior to joining Soros, Miltos spent two years at Goldman Sachs working on real estate private equity transactions in the United Kingdom, France, and Spain.
 In 1998, he received a Goldman Sachs Global Innovation award for his work at Trillium, the largest real estate outsourcing company in the United Kingdom.

 Miltos Kambourides graduated from the Massachusetts Institute of Technology (MIT) with three degrees in Mechanical Engineering and Mathematics.
-Miltos has received multiple business and academic honours and participated twice in the International Math Olympiad.
+Miltos has received multiple business and academic honors and participated twice in the International Math Olympiad.
 He travels extensively and has visited so far 122 countries so far, including the North Pole and Antarctica.

 Miltos Kambourides: Ultra-luxury real estate for the new affluent travellers